-In most cases, this would be a fluorocarbon alternative, which is practically invisible under water and still manages to prevent bite-offs.
+In most cases, this would be a fluorocarbon alternative, which is practically invisible underwater and still manages to prevent bite-offs.

-When to Use a Fluorocarbon Leader for Walleye?
+Should You Use a Fluorocarbon Leader for Walleye?

 Generally, it’s always a good idea to use a fluorocarbon leader when targeting walleye, especially in clear water conditions.
 They have some level of flexibility to them and are practically invisible underwater.

 But you have to consider different line strengths for different circumstances.